Editor's pick — mattress review category

 Final Verdict

 Sealy Posturepedic delivers reliable mid-range performance.
 The hybrid models offer better cooling and motion isolation than the foam versions.
-However, at the $1,099 to $1,499 price point, several competitors offer superior edge support, longer trials, and more robust white-glove delivery options.
+However, at the $1,099 to $1,499 price point, several competitors offer superior edge support, longer trials, and more strong white-glove delivery options.

 Rating: 7.8/10 - Solid brand, adequate technology, limited trial compared to online-first competitors.